 Did you know that over 650,000 West Aussies are employed by small businesses?
 Australia’s economy is built on the hard work of small business and there are almost 14,000 in our local community of Pearce.
-I recently caught up with Rupert and Rebecca to see how the Government can continue to support our vital small business sector - check out the videos below.
+I recently caught up with Rupert to see how the Government can continue to support our vital small business sector - check out the video below.

 The House of Honey - Herne Hill

 Born in Kenya, Rupert developed a keen interest in bees from a very young age, keeping a close eye on a colony of bees at his family's farm.
 It has been a life-long dream of Rupert's to open a dedicated honey shop and cafe for people to experience the many types of honey and learn about bees.

 In 2010, Rupert and his wife, Kim, turned that dream into a reality when they opened The House of Honey and The Sticky Spoon Café in Herne Hill.
 Watch to find out how Rupert and Kim took advantage of the Liberal Government’s policies designed to help small business grow.

 Support for your small business

 You may be eligible for grants and assistance designed to help small business.

 The Government’s Ten Year Enterprise Tax Plan allows businesses with turnover up to $10 million to access a number of small business concessions, including immediate deductions for assets costing less than $20,000.
 The Government has passed legislation that extends the $20,000 instant asset write-off for a further 12 months to 30 June 2018.
 This means these businesses can deduct the full purchase price of eligible assets from their income for another year to 30 June 2018, reducing their tax burden for that year.